cucumber/docs/content/10-minute-tutorial.md

 </dependencies>
 ```

-If you have IntelliJ configured to autoimport dependencies, it will now import them for you.
+If you have IntelliJ configured to autoimport dependencies, it will automatically import them for you.
-Otherwise, you can manually import them, by opening the "Maven Projects" menu on the right and clicking the "Reimport all Maven Projects" icon on the top left of that menu.
+Otherwise, you can manually import them by opening the "**aven Projects** menu on the right and clicking the "Reimport all Maven Projects" icon on the top left of that menu.
 To check if your dependencies have been downloaded, you can open the External Libraries in the left Project menu in IntelliJ.

-{{% note "POM"%}}
-The Project Object Model (POM) file is an XML representation of a Maven project.
-It defines the project settings, dependencies, and plug-ins.
-{{% /note %}}

 {{% note "JUnit 5"%}}
 JUnit 5 is not yet supported with Cucumber.